-The Worker Adjustment and Retraining Notification Act (WARN) protects workers, their families and communities by requiring most employers with 50 or more employees to provide notification sixty (60) calendar days in advance of plant closings and mass workforce reductions.
-This does not include employees who have worked less than six months in the last 12 months and those who work an average of less than 20 hours a week.
+The Worker Adjustment and Retraining Notification Act (WARN) protects workers, their families, and communities by requiring most employers with 50 or more employees to provide notification sixty (60) calendar days in advance of plant closings and mass workforce reductions.
+This does not include employees who have worked less than six months in the last 12 months and those who work an average of fewer than 20 hours a week.

 Employees entitled to notice under WARN include managers and supervisors, as well as hourly and salaried workers.
-Advance notice gives workers and their families some transition time to adjust to the prospective loss of employment, to seek and obtain other jobs and, if necessary, to enter skill training or retraining that will allow these workers to compete successfully in the job market.
+Advance notice gives workers and their families some transition time to adjust to the prospective loss of employment, to seek and obtain other jobs, and, if necessary, to enter skill training or retraining that will allow these workers to compete successfully in the job market.

-Regular federal, state and local government entities that provide public services are not covered by WARN.
+Regular federal, state, and local government entities that provide public services are not covered by WARN.